ratta2ii/movie-project/README.md

     3. Add this exact variable to the .env file: REACT_APP_OMDBAPI_KEY=<your api key here>

-### FIREBASE DATABASE INSTRUCTIONS:
+#### (Firebase Database Setup Instructions)

     STEP #3:

     1. Follow Firebase quickstart guide to setup a database (https://firebase.google.com/docs/firestore/quickstart)

-    2. Once you create database, take your configuration files and add to (src/FirebaseDB/config.js)
+    2. Once you create database, take your firebase configurations and replace it with the code in (src/FirebaseDB/config.js)

-    3. Remove your API Key and store in the .env file with this exact variable: REACT_APP_FIREBASE_API_KEY=<your api key here>
+    3. Store firebase API key (from config file) and store in the .env file with this exact variable: REACT_APP_FIREBASE_API_KEY=<your api key here>

 # Technologies Used